robot5000-design/ms2/README.md

 - All code in this project is completely the authors unless otherwise indicated in the code.

 - All images are from pixabay.com and are free to use without attribution.

+- All sound effects are from https://mixkit.co/ and are free to use without attribution.

 - Information on deployment was taken from Github Documentation [here](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).